padelis/aws-notes/docs/Databases_101.md

 ## Tips

+Maximum value of backup Retention is 35 days.
+Default is 1 day via the API and 7 days via console

 Elasticache is a good choice, if your database is read heavy and not prone to frequent changing.

 RedShift is a good choice if your database is stressed because of OLAP transactions